markd2/SwiftUIPlay/design.md

   - DataGod has the published set of results
     - updating that set will trigger updates (say to the table view)
     - something will need to trigger that update to ultimately update the table
+* prefixed names with cbn - proper pronounciation of the technology is com-BEE-nay :-)
+* Once got stuff copied over, it was actuallyy really easy to add the publishers.
+  Now that any time any one changes a filter, it automatically kicks off a filter, which then automatically kicks off an update.
+Anyone with access to the data god can attach to the publishers.
+* I'm not a fan of passing the whole of the DataGod around.
+It'd Be Nice to be able to give someone the filters, have them change things, and stuff Just Works, but they'd need to be able to change the filters on _something_ - that + @Published is what gives us the nice automagic.
+* The processing logic has also been consolidated in the DataGod.
+  - pro: it's all in one place.
+You can see exactly what's involved
+  - pro: it'll be easy to add other consumers of this.
+Say a label with the current person count.
+Add them as a subscriber to the list of users.
+They look at the list floating by and update themselves.
+  - con: violates the Open/Closed principle.
+Want to add a new kind of filter?
+You'll need to modfiy DataGod and update the `Filters` struct with the thing you want to filter (say shoe size) and then update the processing function.
+We can alleviate that by allowing for the processing function to be parameterized (hey here's a `Processor` protocl that gives a yea or nea), but that doesn't change the fact that the Filters struct will need to be changed.